nishantsing/Resources/README.md

 - Expose it with ngrok
 - ngrok http <port>

+#### Hosting your local directory
+- you can use live server using vscode and then ngrok
+- you can also use npm i -g serve (this will be used to create a local server)
+-  serve .

 ## Windows
 - winget upgrade - how many software needs update